munificent/craftinginterpreters/book/a-virtual-machine.md

 The choice to have a static VM instance is a concession for the book, but not necessarily a sound engineering choice for a real language implementation.
-If you're building a VM that's designed to be embedded in other host applications, it's gives the host more flexibility if you *do* explicitly take a VM pointer and pass it around.
+If you're building a VM that's designed to be embedded in other host applications, it gives the host more flexibility if you *do* explicitly take a VM pointer and pass it around.

 That way, the host app can control when and where memory for the VM is